Skip to content

 Is AI lead scoring a black box?

 Modern AI tools provide model explainability showing which factors influence each score.
-You should understand the input variables, weighting logic, and decision thresholds before deploying any model with automated actions.
-If you can't explain why a lead scored high, you don't have automation, you have a black box that sales won't trust.
+Before you deploy any model with automated actions, you need to understand the input variables, the weighting logic, and the decision thresholds well enough to explain a specific score to a skeptical sales rep. If you can't explain why a lead scored high, you don't have automation, you have a black box that sales won't trust.

 How do you keep AI marketing automation compliant?